 I am looking forward to your input and thoughts!

 USECARE AAL – funding and collaborators USECARE AAL is funded by the Active and Assisted Living Programme of the European Commission.
 The consortium consists of organizations from different European countries plus Isreal.
-Israel: Aussuta Medical Center, Tel Aviv Italy: Institute for Health and Consumer Protection IHCP, Ispra Norway: University Hospital North Norway, Tromsoe; University of Oslo, Dept. of Health Management & Health Economics Spain: Open University of Catalonia UOC, Barcelona Soluciones Tecnologicas para la Salud y el Bienestar, TSB, Valentia Switzerland: Institute of Nursing Science, University of Basel; Careum Research, Research Institute, Kalaidos University of Applied Science, Zurich; European Medical Network EMN, Kilchberg
+Israel: Aussuta Medical Center, Tel Aviv Italy: Institute for Health and Consumer Protection IHCP, Ispra Norway: University Hospital North Norway, Tromsoe; University of Oslo, Dept. of Health Management & Health Economics Spain: Open University of Catalonia UOC, Barcelona Soluciones Tecnologicas para la Salud y el Bienestar, TSB, Valentia Switzerland: Institute of Nursing Science, University of Basel; Research Institute at the Careum School of Health, Zurich; European Medical Network EMN, Kilchberg